bizzguy/article-kotlin-synthetics/README.md

 # Step 1 - Bind layout elements to Java properties using `View#findViewById`

 This step is just a quick reminder of how to connect XML layout elements to Java code.
-This just puts us all on the same page for those who might be new to Android.
+This just puts us all on the same page for those who might be new to Android and gives us a bit of a deep-dive into how `findViewById` actually works.
+This will be imporant since all the binding techniques use `findViewById` under the hood.

 #### Add properties to hold view references